qdm12/gluetun/README.md

         - If `VPNSP=mullvad` and `PORT=53`, allow outbound UDP 53 to the corresponding VPN server IPs, which you can fine in [the mapping of Mullvad servers](https://github.com/qdm12/private-internet-access-docker/blob/master/internal/constants/mullvad.go#L64-L667)
         - If `VPNSP=mullvad` and `PORT=80`, allow outbound TCP 80 to the corresponding VPN server IPs, which you can fine in [the mapping of Mullvad servers](https://github.com/qdm12/private-internet-access-docker/blob/master/internal/constants/mullvad.go#L64-L667)
         - If `VPNSP=mullvad` and `PORT=443`, allow outbound TCP 443 to the corresponding VPN server IPs, which you can fine in [the mapping of Mullvad servers](https://github.com/qdm12/private-internet-access-docker/blob/master/internal/constants/mullvad.go#L64-L667)
+        - If `VPNSP=windscribe` and `PROTOCOL=udp`: allow outbound UDP 443 to the corresponding VPN server IPs
+        - If `VPNSP=windscribe` and `PROTOCOL=tcp`: allow outbound TCP 1194 to the corresponding VPN server IPs
         - If `SHADOWSOCKS=on`, allow inbound TCP 8388 and UDP 8388 from your LAN
         - If `TINYPROXY=on`, allow inbound TCP 8888 from your LAN